shreyashguptas/javia/docs/PYTHON.md

 ### Option 1: Downgrade Python (Not Recommended)

-You could try to install Python 3.11, but this is difficult on Pi Zero 2 W:
+You could try to install Python 3.11, but this is not recommended:

 **Why not recommended:**
-- Requires compiling Python from source (30+ minutes)
+- Requires compiling Python from source (time-consuming even on Pi 5)
-- Uses significant memory during compilation
 - May conflict with system Python
 - Complex to maintain
+- System packages approach is simpler

-### Option 2: Use Docker (Not Practical for Pi Zero 2 W)
+### Option 2: Use Docker (Not Necessary for Pi 5)

 Docker could provide a consistent environment, but:
-- Pi Zero 2 W has limited resources
+- Pi 5 has sufficient resources to run natively
 - Docker adds overhead
 - More complex setup
-- Slower performance
+- Native installation is faster and simpler

 ### Option 3: Build with Swap (Last Resort)